-Wondering which UKCAT universities to apply to with a particularly high score?
-You might find it useful to look at our blog series on:
+Wondering which UKCAT universities to apply to with a particular score?
+You might find it useful to look at our blog series below.

 Verbal Reasoning, as there’s only 21 minutes to answer 44 questions, is considered the most time pressured section of the UKCAT test – so you may want to spend some time practising this section before the exam.

 One of the best ways to manage your timing in the UKCAT test is to have completed lots of practice beforehand.
 You could do this by trying our Question Bank to get used to the format of the questions.
 As you familiarise yourself with different question types across Verbal Reasoning and Situational Judgement, this will help with your efficiency.
 For example, as you practice, you’ll pick up certain tricks for each style of question that will save you time – such as reading the question first before the Verbal Reasoning passage, so you can focus your reading.

 Another good way of managing your timing is to complete these practice questions in timed conditions.
 Our Question Bank includes two mini mock exams, so you can make use of these to identify any areas you need to work on before the real exam.
 Also included in the bank is a full, timed mock of 233 questions, lasting 115 minutes – a perfect way to prepare for the real exam’s timing.
 This will help you to get used to the pace of the questions, as well as their content, so you’re ready when faced with the real exam.